What are the main Christian events that occur every year?

-Our calendar year is divided into four seasons – Spring, Summer, Autumn and Winter.
+We divide our calendar year into four seasons – Spring, Summer, Autumn and Winter.
 Each season has its special characteristics, colours and associations.
-For example Autumn is often associated with harvest, and the orange and yellow leaves that blow around in the blustery wind.
+For example, Autumn is often associated with harvest and the orange and yellow leaves that blow around in the blustery wind.
 It is also the season for bonfires and fireworks.

-In the same way some Christian churches also divide their year into different seasons.
-These seasons are called Advent, Christmas, Epiphany, Lent and Easter.
-The times in between these seasons are known as ‘Ordinary time’.
+In the same way, some Christian churches also divide their year into different seasons.
+These seasons are all highlighted within this resource.